Palliative Care

 FAQ

 Who provides palliative care?
-My regular doctor?

-What is involved with palliative care treatment?
+What’s involved in palliative care treatment?

 What is the difference between palliative care and hospice?